cornell-cup/cs-reminibot/README.md

 <a name="Continue"></a>
 # Cloning the respository
 To clone (download) the respository onto your local machine.
-On Linux or MacOS, open a new terminal and run the command below.
-On Windows, open Git Bash and run the command below.
+On Windows open WSL (Windows Subsystem for Linux) and run the following command.
+On Linux or MacOS open terminal and run the command.
 ```
 git clone https://github.com/cornell-cup/cs-reminibot.git
 ```

 # Installing BaseStation Python Dependencies
 Run the following commands to navigate to the basestation directory in and install the Python3 dependencies.
-On Windows open PowerShell and run the following commands.
+On Windows open WSL (Windows Subsystem for Linux) and run the following commands.
 On Linux or MacOS open terminal and run the commands
 ```
 cd cs-reminibot/basestation
 pip3 install -r requirements.txt